qr7hur/nkt/README.md

 # nkt

-nkt is an injection-friendly CLI-styled websocket+webRTC networked application
+nkt is an injection-friendly CLI-styled websocket+webRTC networked application.